erqk/ng-dynamic-json-form/projects/demo/src/assets/docs/api.md

 ## Custom validators

-You can build your own powerful custom validators, and putting them into an object of:
+You can build your own powerful custom validators, and putting them into a constant:

 ```javascript
 /**